 - Extremely comfortable to wear for long hours

-- Quick charge option provides 5 hours of use from a 10-minute charge
+- The quick charge option provides 5 hours of use from a 10-minute charge

 - Strong enough to significantly reduce the sound of voices, television sounds, jet engines, and air conditioning